pantelis/data-mining/_sources/aiml-common/projects/video-search/index.md

 ### Combination

-Combine the video embeddings into a single vector using a methiod of your choice that includes simple aggregation of the per-frame embeddings.
+Combine the video embeddings into a single vector using a method of your choice that includes simple aggregation of the per-frame embeddings.

 Extra credit: if you want to maximize the possibility of developing something **new** think how a simple aggregation can be replaced by a more complex function.
-For example can you find a way to segment each video and agre
+For example can you find a way to segment each video and aggregate the frame embeddings of each segment.
+This way there are multiple embeddings created per video.

 ### Indexing